Boone County 4-H Club Directory

 Fairview Friends 4-H

-Meeting Location: Russell Blvd.
-Elementary School gym and cafeteria in Columbia
+Regular meeting time: Second Thursday of each month at 7:00 p.m.; Russell Boulevard Elementary School gym and cafeteria in Columbia

-Primary Projects offered: Archery, foods, sewing, crafts, international foods, photography, leadership geology, aerospace, woodworking and anything else we can find leaders for.
+Primary projects offered: Archery, foods, sewing, crafts, international foods, photography, leadership, geology, aerospace, and anything else we can find leaders for.
 We do not have many livestock projects and consider ourselves a ‘city’ club.

 Major club activities: Community clean up, community service projects, demonstrations

 Contact information: Theresa Shettlesworth, email@example.com

 Regular meeting time: Third Saturday of each month at 2:00 p.m.; Columbia Canine Sports Center